M-Husnain-Ali/AI-QA-Agent-Frontend/README.md

-# 🤖 AI-Powered Q&A Agent
+# 🌐 AI Q&A Frontend (React)

-An interactive web application that enables users to chat with an AI assistant using **React** for the frontend, **Django REST Framework** for the backend, and **Groq AI** for intelligent responses.
-The app maintains conversation history to provide context-aware replies.
+This is the frontend of the AI-Powered Q&A Agent built using **React.js**.
+It allows users to type queries, view responses from the AI, and track the conversation history in a user-friendly chat format.

 ---

 ## 🚀 Features

-- Ask questions via a simple and dynamic UI
+- Chat UI with input box and submit button
-- Real-time AI responses using Groq API
+- Displays AI responses and query history
-- Persistent conversation history for context-aware answers
-- Clean separation of frontend (React) and backend (Django)
-- In-memory storage of conversation history

----

-## 🧠 Tech Stack

-- **Frontend**: React.js
-- **Backend**: Django + Django REST Framework
-- **AI Integration**: Groq AI (OpenAI-compatible LLM)
+- Dynamically updates without page reload
-- **Communication**: REST API
+- Communicates with Django backend API

 ---